St Nick's and the maritime community

 Until the buildings of the twentieth century the parish church was the first and last thing sailors saw as their ships approached or departed the city.
 Even today the church hosts a large number of services each year to commemorate a wide variety of significant maritime events.

-There are two books of remembrance held at the parish church.
-The first contains not only all those killed serving the Merchant and Fishing Fleets during the Second World War but also those drowned in the sinking of the MV Derbyshire off the Japanese coast in 1980.
-The second book of remembrance is for anyone with a maritime connection.
-Should you wish to have an organisation or departed friend or relative recorded in this second book please contact the parish office.
+Books of remembrance are held at the parish church which contain the names of those killed serving the Merchant and Fishing Fleets during the Second World War and also those drowned in the sinking of the MV Derbyshire off the Japanese coast in 1980.
+Enquiries about the books should be addressed to the Parish Office in the first instance.